metoppv/improver/doc/source/extended_documentation/calibration/calibration_data_ingestion.rst

 The forecast DataFrame is expected to contain the following compulsory
 columns: forecast, blend_time, forecast_period, forecast_reference_time,
-time, wmo_id, percentile, diagnostic, latitude, longitude, period, height, cf_name and units.
+time, wmo_id, percentile, diagnostic, latitude, longitude, period, height, cf_name, units and experiment.
 Other columns will be ignored.

 A summary of the expected contents of a forecast table is shown below.